MikroElektronika/mikrosdk_click_v2/clicks/opto7/details.md

 ## Example Description

-> This example demonstrates the use of Opto 7 click board by processing the incoming data and displaying them on the USB UART.
+> This example demonstrates the use of Opto 7 Click board by processing the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**